How to Use the Command 'elm' (with examples)

 Success!
 Compiled 1 module.

-Use case 5: Start local web server (elm reactor)
+Use case 5: Start a local web server that compiles Elm files on page load

 Code: